aleexmaftei/online-shop/README.md

 Contains the main function that initiate the project.

 ## products
-Contains the service class (ManageProducts) that drives the program and POJOs (Plain Old Java Objects).
+Contains the service class (ManageProducts) and POJOs (Plain Old Java Objects).